| Guidelines: Software Requirements

 to use those periods for extended maintenance).
 What changes are anticipated in

+these service hours over the projected life of the application?
 The service hours of this system may also be affected by those of other

+systems with which this one interfaces.
 How are the scheduled service hours of this system expected to change over

+its projected life?
 Understand the BUSINESS IMPACT, FINANCIAL COSTS, AND RISKS associated with

+service interruptions during the scheduled service hours.
 To identify what availability requirements are really important for this

 system, consider the set of business processes and groups of users and identify